mitul-rathod/FastAPI-Blog/README.md

 -   alembic stamp head

+**Commands for starting docker:**

+-   docker-compose up --build

+**Commands for starting without docker:**

+-   uvicorn app.main:app --reload

-If Running on Docker, Use host.docker.internal instead of localhost
+If Running on Docker, Use host.docker.internal instead of localhost for Database Credentials